Peer-to-Peer Deep Learning for Beyond-5G IoT: Experimental Results and Discussion

 Immediately iterating training and consensus phases from independent and random initialization corresponds to P2PL without the max norm synchronization phase.
 In early rounds, many devices are forced to incorporate irrelevant gradient information from neighbors with greatly differing model parameters.
 Table~\ref{table:fed_vs_dist} shows that instead of mimicking FedAvg's convergence rate, P2PL without max norm synchronization results in 65\% slower convergence.

-As described in section \ref{section:p2pdl}, CFA \cite{CFA} starts with a consensus step before the first training epoch, causing each device to start with the average of its neighbors' randomly initialized model parameters.
-For popular Gaussian, Xavier \cite{glorot2010understanding}, Kaiming \cite{he2015delving}, and PyTorch-default initialization schemes, averaged random parameters concentrate around zero (the origin) instead of the empirically beneficial regions identified by these schemes.
+As described in section \ref{section:p2pdl}, CFA~\cite{CFA} starts with a consensus step before the first training epoch, causing each device to start with the average of its neighbors' randomly initialized model parameters.
+For popular Gaussian, Xavier~\cite{glorot2010understanding}, Kaiming~\cite{he2015delving}, and PyTorch-default initialization schemes, averaged random parameters concentrate around zero (the origin) instead of the empirically beneficial regions identified by these schemes.
 This greatly slows convergence in practice and produces 206\% slower convergence than FedAvg in Table~\ref{table:fed_vs_dist}.
 For a fairer comparison between P2PL and CFA, we modify CFA's training step to use momentum updates identical to Alg.~\ref{alg:P2PL} and change its consensus step to use mixing weights identical to \eqref{eq:mixing-weights} (using device-specific consensus step $\forall t\; \epsilon^{(t)}_k = \frac{\sum_{j\in\mathcal{N}(k)} n_j}{n_k + \sum_{j\in\mathcal{N}(k)} n_j}$).
-Even after these improvements, Table~\ref{table:fed_vs_dist} shows that modified CFA still results in 75\% slower convergence than FedAvg.
+Even after these improvements, Table~\ref{table:fed_vs_dist} shows that modifying CFA still results in 75\% slower convergence than FedAvg.

 P2PL's max norm synchronization phase synchronizes all devices' model parameters only once before the first training phase and ensures that the synchronized parameters lie in the regions targeted by popular single-model initialization schemes.
 This increases the effectiveness of both training and consensus phase updates.
-P2PL replicates FedAvg's convergence with only one synchronization.
+P2PL replicates FedAvg's convergence with only one synchronization at the start of training.